 Public, private, or faith-based nonprofit organizations, as well as, local, state, tribal or federal agencies can become an AmeriCorps VISTA host site.
 Applications for the Oregon Health Authority VISTA Partnership Project are handled by the Public Health Division in partnership with the Corporation State Offices.

 Host sites identify significant program level work that will help build local capacity to alleviate poverty and improve the public health.
 Sites host AmeriCorps VISTA national service members each for one year, often for three successive years.
-OHA VISTAs join one of two teams, beginning their year of service in March or August.
+OHA VISTAs join one of two teams, beginning their year of service in April or August.
 Host sites provide a financial match, direct the project, supervise and mentor the VISTA, and provide necessary administrative support to complete the goals and objectives of the project.

 AmeriCorps VISTA members spend one year in full-time service to address the needs of low-income communities and improve public health.
 All projects focus on building permanent public health infrastructure in communities to help them more effectively bring individuals and communities out of poverty.
 Projects must only focus on the low-income community.

 Interested in learning more?

 Sign up to receive announcements about host-site recruitment!

 Successful applicants will host energetic national service members who will build capacity to improve health and alleviate poverty.
 Please consider applying and help spread the word.
 Please contact Danielle Brown if you are interested in hosting an OHA VISTA.

 The Oregon Health Authority VISTA Partnership Project aims to alleviate, prevent and reduce poverty by engaging new public health professionals in a year of full-time service in public health and partner organizations in order to improve the public’s health.

 The project must address: